Pamela Harriman: Marriage to Randolph Churchill

-In 1939, while working at the Foreign Office in London doing French-to-English translations, 19 year old Pamela met Randolph Churchill, the son of Winston Churchill, who according to British writer Sonia Purnell was, "a womaniser and alcoholic, desperate for a wife having already proposed to eight women in the space of two weeks".
+In 1939, while working at the Foreign Office in London doing French-to-English translations, the 19-year-old Pamela met Randolph Churchill, the son of Winston Churchill, who according to British writer Sonia Purnell was, "a womaniser and alcoholic, desperate for a wife having already proposed to eight women in the space of two weeks".
 Randolph proposed to her on the very evening they met, and they were married on 4 October 1939.
 Two days after Randolph Churchill took his seat in the House of Commons, their son Winston was born.
 Shortly after giving birth, Pamela and the newborn were photographed by Cecil Beaton for Life magazine, its first cover of a mother with baby.

-In February 1941, Randolph was sent to Cairo with the British Commandos, acquiring more gambling debts during the boat journey.
+In February 1941, Randolph was sent to Cairo with the British Commandos, acquiring gambling debts during the boat journey.
 Pamela was left to cope alone with a young baby and Randolph's creditors.
 His letter to Pamela asking her to make good on new gambling debt of $12,000 (equivalent to over $190,000 in 2020) forced her to take a £12-a-week job at the Ministry of Supply and sell her wedding presents and much of her jewellery, while keeping it a secret from her in-laws.
 She fell in love and started an affair with American envoy Averell Harriman, who was married and almost 30 years her senior.

 She filed for divorce in December 1945 on the grounds that Churchill had deserted her for three years.
 Later, after having converted to Catholicism, she obtained an annulment from the Catholic Church.